-When I first tried to learn how to make soap I can’t tell you how long I searched the Internet to find a small batch, palm oil free soap recipe I could try as a first test.
+When I first started learning how to make soap, I can’t tell you how long I spent searching the internet for a small batch, palm oil free soap recipe that I could try as a first test.

 Guess what?
 I couldn’t find any.
-All I found was a video on Youtube, which explained you how to make a simple soap recipe with only olive oil and coconut oil.
-The only problem was that, even if this was supposed to be a recipe for beginner soap makers, it was not calibrated to make a small batch.
+All I found was a YouTube video, which explained how to make a simple soap recipe with only olive oil and coconut oil.
+The only problem was that, even if the recipe was meant for beginners, it was not calibrated to make a small batch.

 The result?
-I ended up with over 50 soaps on my first soap making attempt!
-Here is a shot of the event:
+I ended up with over 50 soaps for my first soap making attempt!

-Fortunately, the soaps turned out fine but the event was quite stressful as I was too afraid of making a mistake.
-Had I done something wrong, I would have wasted almost 2 KG of soap.
+Fortunately, the soaps turned out fine, but the event was quite stressful as I was so afraid of making a mistake.
+Had I done something wrong, I would have wasted almost 2kg of soap!

-That's why I have created a super simple mini soap recipe you can use to learn how to make soap with a peace of mind!
+That's why I have created a super simple mini soap recipe that you can use to learn how to make soap one soap at a time, stress free.

 Have you got all the necessary equipment to get started with soap making?
 Don't worry, there isn't really anything too complex or expensive to buy.